Acumatica/Acumatica-Surveys/README.md

 ## Survey Response
-Recipients will receive notifications and can click on a link to login to the Acumatica mobile application on Android. iOS users will have to wait for an update since there are limitations with iOS at this time.
-See the section below on **Known Limitations and Contraints** in this README.
+Recipients will receive notifications and can click on a link to login to the Acumatica mobile application on Android.
+Make sure that user install the latest version of the iOS mobile client as there was a problem wrapping survey question text that has since been resolved.
+The current version as of 13 May 2020 is 18.200.35 (1266) corrected the problem.

 Upon clicking the survey, the user will need to click on **View Questions** and review all their survey questions and answer them.
 After answering, will select the back button **←**.